-As an organization scales, its products mature, and its operations expand in scope, it’s inevitable that complexity levels will increase exponentially.
+As an organization scales, its products mature and its operations expand in scope.
+It’s inevitable that complexity levels increase exponentially.
 Many companies attempt to address this complexity by decoupling systems, but that can often create new problems.
-Specifically, decentralization can have a major impact on your ability to coordinate cloud configuration effectively, because static, home-grown DIY internal tools for managing these systems are challenging to implement, creating a long-term management burden.
+Specifically, decentralization can have a major impact on your ability to coordinate cloud configuration effectively because static, home-grown DIY internal tools for managing these systems are challenging to implement, often creating a long-term management burden.

 That’s where CloudTruth comes in.
 Our simple, plug-and-play system enables DevOps teams to manage their complex infrastructure without the headache of an in-house solution or decentralized approach.

 To combat complexity, you must first understand where it comes from.
 But the tricky thing is, there are a number of interconnected sources of complexity that modern cloud engineering teams must be prepared to address.

 First, the process of scaling up means adding more people, processes, and technologies, all of which create potential for coordination challenges.
 In addition, today’s tech stack involves multiple environments and namespaces, each of which adds more complexity.
 These systems are not only complex on an individual level, but they also create network effects of complexity when they integrate and interact with one another.